AT Hike – August 2024 – Finishing New York and Pennsylvania

 I learned as I went along that my hike plan was ambitious for this section.
 I laid it out as 10, 13.8, 12 and 8 miles.
 Normally the first day is shorter than 10 mikes because getting to the trailhead takes time.
 My mistake was to misread the elevation profile.
 The series of frequent short, steep rock outcropping climbs and descents that didn’t show well at the profile scale did me in.

 The trail went steadily upwards for this next four miles to Hammersley Ridge, and then pleasantly downhill through pastures to NY-22, Hurd’s Corner Road, past a garden Center store with tap water and the railroad station to NY City.
-The problem, as it always seems to be going SoBo, is that no one is thinking blazes going this way and a critical corner blaze where the AT left the nature reserve at a junction with its Red Trail, both at a corner.
+The problem, as it always seems to be going SoBo, is that no one is thinking blazes going this way and a critical corner blaze where the AT left the nature reserve and into a pasture at a junction with its Red Trail, both at a corner.
 My second lost trail of the day.
-After wandering around down the Pink/Red trail for a tenth and out and back in from the pasture a couple times I finally decided to take the pasture trail and one tenth down found a row of blazes on posts leading through the field.
+After wandering around down the Pink/Red trail for a tenth and out and back in from the pasture a couple times I finally decided to take the pasture trail and one tenth down found a 90° left turn and a row of blazes on posts leading through the field.
 Another 10 minutes wasted.
 I skipped the acclaimed Tony’s Deli on NY-22.

 I had been expecting it from when I first noticed “pastures” in the trail guide and I didn’t miss it – the water tower and fence stile picture on the cover of the AT New York-New Jersey Maps 1 & 2.
 It was on the downhill to NY-22.
-Also got the boardwalk photo from the cover of the New York-New Jersey AT Trail Guide but in an extremely overgrown condition, in the Great Swamp right across and down about the road about a quarter mile from the first.
-OK, I thought, check that off the list.
+Also got the boardwalk photo from the cover of the New York-New Jersey AT Trail Guide but in an extremely overgrown condition, in the Great Swamp right across and down across the road about a quarter mile from this one.
+OK, I thought, check those off the list.

-Got my AT Passport stamped at the Garden Center and got a big drink, but was only going to carry the aforementioned 2L so just topped it off.
+Got my AT Passport stamped at the Garden Center and got a big drink of water from the hose, but was only going to carry the aforementioned 2L so just topped it off.
 The SoBo with the light blue kilt was there.
 He passed me a couple times.
-After a short road walk past the garden Center I found myself at the NY City railroad atop on the edge of the “Great Swamp” in front of Corbin Hill.
-3.1 miles left to camp for the day.
+After a short road walk past the garden Center I found myself at the NY City railroad stop on the edge of the “Great Swamp” in front of Corbin Hill with 3.1 miles left to camp for the day.

 Crossing the swamp on the elevated boardwalk was pretty cool, moreso if I would have been able to see over the surrounding 12′ high cane and reeds.
-It ran for about a half mile ending at the base of Corbin Hill and Stephens Brook, the main drainage from the swamp.
-The picture on the NY Trail Guide, taken from Corbin Hill showed a trimmed and mown landscape, perhaps a spring shot with a picturesque boardwalk winding through, and the end of the boardwalk without a railing or the bench where I took a break.
+It ran for about a half mile ending at the base of Corbin Hill and Swamp River (not too creative for a name, but it drained into Stephen’s Brook) , the main drainage from the swamp.
+No one ever told me that this part of NY was full of bogs and swamp land.
+The picture on the NY Trail Guide, taken from Corbin Hill showed a trimmed and mown landscape, perhaps a spring shot with a picturesque boardwalk winding through, and the end of the boardwalk, without the railing or the bench where I took a break.
 But it was flat hiking.

 Swamp River ran along the base of Corbin Mountain.
 Climbing up Corbin Hill was not much of an issue but the verges of the pastures on the downhill side were another matter.
 It didn’t appear to me that anyone since the COVID outbreak had been up here to trim back the trailside weeds as they were head high up to the edge of the very narrow tread.
 Met a NoBo gal in one stretch and we had to figure how we could pass each other.
 Mixed into this were some boardwalk sections and mud just for entertainment.
 Deer ticks came to mind as I was brushing through the weeds but my permethrin treated clothes and socks calmed my fears.
 Was over Corbin Hill downhill through the farm fields by 1610.
 Met “Packrat” on the uphill and then “Van Gogh” and his dog Reilly at the crest.
 With a downhill through fields, a breeze coming toward me and a perfect temperature I was having an Elysian experience in this stretch.

 Arrived at the Telephone Pioneers Shelter at 1705 with plenty of daylight left.
-Best hammock spot happened to be right over the creek at the edge of the creek running down between the trail and the campsite.
+Best hammock spot happened to be right next to the creek running down between the trail and the campsite.
 No one was at the shelter, but later two guys, one SoBo and one NoBo were there overnight.
 About 7 hours to make 10 (11) miles with reroutes.
-Fairly slow pace but I took a nap and had lunch.
+Fairly slow pace but I took a nap and had lunch on the way.

 Distance today – 10.3 miles